outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-13-5-things-i-learned-from-humble-inquiry.md

 - ‘Why were you so defensive when I told you how I felt?' vs 'Is this too personal?'

-## 4. Understanding what our culture actually is the key to being able to use humble Inquiry.
+## 4. Understanding what our culture actually is the key to being able to use Humble Inquiry.

 Company values posters are normally created from what the author calls ‘espoused values’ and the real culture is made of unspoken ‘tacit assumptions’.